justwasm/crush/shellmode.md

 ### Future: Split into User + Tool Messages

-An alternative approach would persist the shell command as **two separate messages**:
+An alternative approach would persist the bash command as **two separate messages**:

 ```
 User: TextContent("$ ls")